-Bovine Serum Albumin, which is abundant in whey, is an amino acid that is an effective scavenger that removes toxic substances and supports white blood cells and helps maintain healthy cholesterol levels.
+Bovine Serum Albumin, which is abundant in whey, is a protein that acts as an important scavenger to effectively remove toxic substances, and supports white blood cells and helps maintain healthy cholesterol levels.
 Whey is rich in potassium and can help balance and remove excess fluids in the body.
 Whey also removes toxins, which will take a great strain off the kidneys.

 If you have extra whey, then don't throw it out!
 Check out the many uses for extra whey - some of these unique ways might surprise you!

-We also have more information regarding pets and cultured foods.Check out Probiotic Pets!
+We also have more information regarding pets and cultured foods.

 Whey is a superfood which contains a lot of healing properties.
 There is something known as “The Whey Cure” which was used throughout history.
 In fact, Hippocrates and Galen, two founding fathers of medicine, frequently recommended whey to their patients to heal them.
 This whey was often referred to as “liquid gold.”

 Make Kefir Whey Lemonade!
 Kefir, lemons, honey, and whey combine well for a refreshing summertime, or anytime, drink.
 This is a wonderful drink for seasonal allergies.
 Loaded with vitamin C, it will boost your adrenals and load you with probiotics too!

 When you make kefir cheese, the whey has most of the carbs and the cheese has most of the protein.